olti666/mafia/README.md

-Thank you & Have fun playing :D!
+Thank you & Have fun playing! :D